| [an error occurred while processing this directive] |

 Identify your reasons for pursuing higher education abroad

-- Are you motivated by career goals, job prospects, academic
+- Are you motivated by career goals, job prospects,

-interest, personal satisfaction?
+academic interest, personal satisfaction?

-- What particular specialization are you interested in?
+- What particular specialization are you interested

-particular field, you should apply to universities with specialized departments in that
+research in some particular field, you should apply to universities

-field.
-If you are interested in practical experience, you should apply to universities
+practical experience, you should apply to universities located close to

-located close to the commercial centers and important cities.
+the commercial centers and important cities.

 B -